Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

+The human testing included six healthy subjects without joint injuries (four males and two females, age 24.3 ± 0.94 years, height 1.68 ± 0.05 m, weight 59.17 ± 6.36 kg).
+The individual specifications are listed in \textbf{Table I}, and all participants provided informed consent before experiments.
+During the experiments, the investigators can stop the cane robot immediately via a remote controller if unexpected situations occur.

-We performed two experiments with the robot in various walking scenarios to show its human following performance.
-A 176 m outdoor ground path at the Southern University of Science and Technology was chosen as the site of the experiment (see \textbf{Fig. 4(A)}), which consists of a mild incline section at the beginning (approx. 46 m), a mild turning section at the middle (approx. 57 m), a relatively straight section at the end (approx. 73 m).
-Two types of ground surfaces were included: flat ground (i.e., the asphalt road) and rough ground (i.e., brick roads). \textbf{Fig. 4(B)} illustrates the experimental protocol as follows:
+Considering future application scenario of our cane robot (i.e., community walking assistance), we performed the human following validation experiments with daily terrains (i.e., straight, turning, and inclined paths), and two common types of ground surfaces were included: asphalt roads and brick roads.
+A 176 m outdoor ground path was chosen as the site of the experiment (see \textbf{Fig. 5(A)}), which consists of a mild incline section at the beginning (approx. 46 m), a mild turning section at the middle (approx. 57 m), a relatively straight section at the end (approx. 73 m). \textbf{Fig. 5(B)} illustrates the experimental protocol as follows:

-\textbf{Experiment 1}: the first experiment aimed to evaluate the robot's following performance on various terrains.
-Six healthy subjects (\textbf{Table I}) participated in this experiment.
+\textbf{Experiment 1}: the first experiment aimed to evaluate the robot's following performance on common terrains.
+Six healthy adults participated in this experiment.
 Before the walking trial, we measured the participants' lower limb sizes and adjusted the tags at the same height as the camera to achieve better leg detection.
 Then, the participants walked 2-min with the robot following for familiarization.
-Then, the participants were instructed to complete two walking tests in two paths from A to D as shown in \textbf{Fig. 4(A)}.
+Subsequently, the participants were instructed to complete two walking tests in two paths from A to D as shown in \textbf{Fig. 5(A)}.
 A 5-min break was given between each trial to prevent potential fatigue effects.

 \textbf{Experiment 2}: the second experiment focused on the feasible walking speed range of the robot.
 Three subjects (i.e., P1, P3, and P6) participated in this experiment.
-The participants first adjusted the tags and familiarized themselves with the cane robot, as in experiment 1.
-Subsequently, each participant completed seven trials by walking from A to D, selecting varying self-selected speeds.
-They were instructed to cover a range of daily walking speeds as much as possible.
+The participants first adjusted the tags as described in Experiment 1.
+Subsequently, each participant completed seven trials by walking from A to D in self-selected speeds.
+They were instructed to cover a range of daily walking speeds.
 A 5-min break was given between each trial.